guardrails-ai/guardrails/docs/concepts/instructions.md

 The `<instructions></instructions>` element contains the high level instructions sent to the LLM (e.g. the system message for chat models).

-## 📚 Components of a Prompt
+## 📚 Components of an Instructions Element

-In addition to the high level task description, the prompt also contains the following:
+In addition to the high level task description, the instructions element also contains the following:

 | Component         | Syntax                   | Description                                                                                                                                                                                                                                                                                                                             |
 |-------------------|--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|